TileDB-Inc/TileDB-Go/README.md

 TileDB core methods are removed.
 The methods will be supported for 2 releases and are expected to be removed in release 0.23.
 It is recommended to use the proper combination of `(Set|Get)DataBuffer`, `(Set|Get)ValidityBuffer` and `(Set|Get)OffsetBuffer`.

+### 0.23.1

+The query methods `(Add|Get)?Range` are deprecated because they are deprecated in TileDB core.
+It is recommend to use the `Subarray` type for building queries.
+The methods will be removed in the release following their removal from TileDB core.